View Full Version : Will this level entry shower design work?

 3. You mean a 1/2" step down from the "high point" (see attached photo for reference)?
 You mean a 1/2" "ramp-down" instead of step-down would not suffice?
 Does anyone know if this is a common plumbing code (if that's what it is)?
 Again, I haven't seen it in any of the curbless shower drawings I've seen...
 In fact, it doesn't even sound curbless.
 More like a mini-curb.

 As I see it the exsiting ptrap is exposed and the damage is done.
-I would see if its possible to tie into the exsiting 2" ptrap with the kerdi drain and see how tight that can be mounted to the floor.
+I would see if its possible to tie into the exsiting 2" ptrap with the kerdi drain or a low profile clamping drain and see how tight that can be mounted to the floor.

 Then bring in your tile guy and tiles and see what slope you need to run the water well.
 I would be raising the level of the floor near the vantity 1" and grading that back to the entry, keep the area near the toilet and vanity flat then grade everything back to the drain.

-It is a multi step process but getting the grade right then waterpoofing on top with the ditra and kerdi cloth will make the install bullet tight.
+It is a multi step process but getting the grade right then waterpoofing on top with an approved waterproofing system.
+ANSI 118.10

-Water test your design before setting any tile....
+Water test (leak test) your design before setting any tile....